SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/network-watcher.md

 In this step, you use a Sumo Logic provided Azure Resource Manager (ARM) template to create an Event Hub, three Azure functions, Service Bus Queue, and a Storage Account.

 1. Download the [blobreaderdeploy.json](https://raw.githubusercontent.com/SumoLogic/sumologic-azure-function/master/BlockBlobReader/src/blobreaderdeploy.json) ARM template.
-The above template uses Consumption Plan which does not support VNet integration, you can use [blobreaderdeploywithPremiumPlan.json](https://raw.githubusercontent.com/SumoLogic/sumologic-azure-function/master/BlockBlobReader/src/blobreaderdeploywithPremiumPlan.json) which uses Elastic Premium plan.
+This template uses Consumption Plan which does not support VNet integration.
+For VNet integration, you can use [blobreaderdeploywithPremiumPlan.json](https://raw.githubusercontent.com/SumoLogic/sumologic-azure-function/master/BlockBlobReader/src/blobreaderdeploywithPremiumPlan.json) which uses Elastic Premium plan.
 1. Click **Create a Resource**, search for **Template deployment** in the Azure Portal, and then click **Create.**
 1. On the Custom deployment blade, click **Build your own template in the editor**.
 1. Copy the contents of the template and paste it into the editor window.<br/><img src={useBaseUrl('img/integrations/microsoft-azure/edit-template.png')} alt="edit-template" />